DHTMLX/docs-kanban/docs/guides/initialization.md

 ```

 :::info
-To learn more about configuring the Toolbar of JS Kanban, read the [**Configuration**](./configuration.md/#toolbar) section
+To learn more about configuring the Toolbar of Kanban, read the [**Configuration**](./configuration.md/#toolbar) section
 :::

 ### Configuration properties

-This is a list of properties that you can specify in the JS Kanban and Toolbar configuration objects:
+This is a list of properties that you can specify in the Kanban and Toolbar configuration objects:

 - [cards](api/config/js_kanban_cards_config.md) - (*array*) an array of objects containing the cards data. ***This parameter is mandatory***
 - [cardShape](api/config/js_kanban_cardshape_config.md) - (*object*) an object of the cards configs